Sump Pump services in philadelphia

 Flooding not only causes potential damage, but it can also eventually lead to excess moisture inside your own.
 This is a leading cause of mold growth, which is a major health hazard, especially for those with asthma, allergies and other health issues.
-Global Services is an experienced plumber offering a range of sump pump repair services in Philadelphia, Bucks, Montgomery, Burlington, Gloucester & Camden Counties that will get your pump up and running again quickly and within your budget.
+Global Services is an experienced plumber offering a range of sump pump repair services in Philadelphia and Surrounding Areas that will get your pump up and running again quickly and within your budget.
 Our team is committed to quality service that you can count on when you need us - including after hours for emergency situations.

 What is a sump pump?

 Put simply, a sump pump is an electric pump that is placed in areas that are prone to flooding.
 They are typically dug into the floor itself and drilled through the foundation directly.
 It collects water that overflows into the area from a higher point, or from elsewhere in the basement, and then directs it upward using an electric motor where it can be added to a drainage field or sewer drains.

 This keeps the basement from collecting excess water, which can not only do damage to the basement itself but can also cause a host of other problems, including mold and mildew.
 There are two main types of sump pumps.
 One sits on a pedestal, while the other is submersible.
 The latter is much quieter, though slightly more expensive.
 Both types are effective.

 Contact us now to book our HVAC services